-A well-designed logo sets the tone for your business so making a logo in five minutes and calling it done is a big mistake.
+A well-designed logo sets the tone for your business so making a logo in five minutes and calling it done is a rookie mistake.

-A logo lives with you long into the future assuming your company makes it that far and redoing it can get expensive and messy.
+A logo lives with your business long into the future assuming your company makes it that far and redoing it can get expensive and messy.
 Not only will you have to recreate your logo for the web but also all your offline media as well.

 It's much better to spend a bit of time right from the beginning and get it right (or as close to right as you can) the first time.

 A well-designed logo gives your company immediate recognition, and it inspires trust in your brand.
 It usually has very simple design characteristics and is unique.
 Simple logos are easily recognised and the most visually attractive.

 Want to see what a bad logo looks like?